Session Descriptions (2017)

 This panel will explore innovations in affordable assistive technology and devices for individuals with blindness or low vision.
 While there have been many advances in the field of assistive technology and devices, the high cost of such innovations keeps many of them outside the reach of the visually impaired.
 The focus of this panel will be to highlight innovations which are affordable and can be scaled up to reach large numbers with low cost.

-Learn how to prepare the blind and visually impaired get relevant skills and good employment opportunities in today’s economy.
-Topics will include experiences in teaching programming to the visually impaired; the use of MOOC’s to provide high quality, relevant skills; and connecting qualified students with employers.
+This panel will examine how we can prepare the visually impaired to get relevant skills and good employment opportunities in today’s economy.
+The subject will be explored from three different perspectives: Educator, Employer ,and Clinician.
+Topics will include how to address challenges faced by the visually impaired in finding the right skills and jobs, experiences in teaching programming to the visually impaired, the use of MOOC’s to provide high quality, relevant skills and Vision Rehabilitation from a clinical perspective.

 - Panel: Navigating an Inaccessible World: Inclusive Design for Mobile Apps and Websites (Jennifer Sagalyn, Director of Business Development; Joann Becker, Manager Access Technology Training; Taylor Snook, Digital Accessibility Consultant)